 Commissioner Dawson said yeah, I think that covers it from the road show perspective.

 Hilary of DCEO said Yes, and so he (Commissioner Keener) talked a little bit about our next round of road shows.
 So, I'll continue that networking building, the workforce hub ecosystem.
 Those were done in person.
 We're going to continue in that vein with some webinars that will occur in August.
 The first one will be August 10th at 11 am.
 So, pay attention to your emails.
 Make sure you go to the DCEO website for announcements and join the list serve so that you can remain informed on all the activity that the Department is engaging in.
 And so that, again, is to continue to really make sure that various communities and areas, have access to each other.
-An opportunity for them to convene network with one another and determine adequate partnerships.
+An opportunity for them to convene, network with one another and determine adequate partnerships.
 And then we are continuing target road shows, targeting the contracting community and the organizations that support contracting communities making sure they're aware of the economic development programs that exist within CEJA.
 So, making sure they're aware of the eligibility requirements for the Jobs Justice and Environmental Grants, the Incubator and Prime Accelerator grants that will be coming online soon.
 So, we just want to make sure that the community is aware of what's happening and is beginning to prepare now, prior to the release of those notice of funding opportunities.
-Then, also, I do want to provide an update around the Energy Transition Community grant.
+Then, also, I do want to provide an update around the Energy Transition Community Grant.
 We received over 50 projects, I believe specifically around 52 project proposals, all of which are in the process of receiving a communication, letting them know their current status.
 Some projects are ready to move forward to the next phase of the process, which is the grant agreement process.
 Others still have some information or forms that need to be completed.
 So, the calls are being made to those agencies and people are receiving information, letting them know where they stand in the process, so give us some time to make sure we get to you.
 As I said, there are over 50, and then the Zion grants are currently in the merit review process.
 And I believe that is all for now.

 Chair Keller said very good, thank you.
 I do have one question as we, as the Commission, heading towards some regional meetings later this year.
-Do you have any recommendations on the road shows as far as what worked well like in terms of prep work and getting people to attend these meetings that helped for the road shows?
+Do you have any recommendations on the road shows as far as what worked well, what didn’t, like in terms of prep work and getting people to attend these meetings that you held for the road shows?